imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 The imagekitio client is configured with user-specific credentials.

-* `publicKey` and `privateKey` parameters are required as these would be used for all ImageKit API, server-side upload, and generating token for client-side file upload.
+* `publicKey` and `privateKey` parameters are required as these would be used for all ImageKit API, server-side upload, and generating tokens for client-side file upload.
 You can get these parameters from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard#developers](https://imagekit.io/dashboard#developers).
 * `urlEndpoint` is also a required parameter.
 You can get the value of URL-endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard#url-endpoints](https://imagekit.io/dashboard#url-endpoints).&#x20;

 ## **Uploading images in java app**